 Click here for a bibliography of SAVI-related publications.

-1. Dr. Agazarian has continued to explore these questions throughout her career, with the result that she has created an innovative approach to bringing about change in human systems.
+1. Dr. Agazarian continued to explore these questions throughout her career, and created an innovative approach to bringing about change in human systems.
 For an introduction to her Theory of Living Human Systems and its systems-centered practice (SCT), and for a list of publications, visit www.systemscentered.com.

 2. Dr. Simon later went on to create the 33-volume Mirrors for Behavior, a compendium of every observation system in the educational literature at the time.
 Since then she has been committed to bringing SAVI into broader clinical and consulting use, developing materials and workshops to make the ideas and skills accessible to a wide range of professionals and non-professionals alike.